autistic-symposium/mev-toolkit/MEV_strategies/arbitrage/algorithms/README.md

 <br>

-* multi-edged graph where nodes represent coins and edges represents rates.
+* these algorithms are represented by multi-edged graph data structures where nodes represent coins and edges represents rates.
 * to find an arb opportunity, find a closed loop of edges for which the product of weights in the edges > 1.

 <br>